CharlesWithC/HubBackend/README.md

 Announcement, Application, Banner, Challenge, Division, Downloads, Event, Tracker

 **External Plugins**
-Place external plugins under `./external_plugins` and the program will detect and load it after all official plugins.
+~~Place external plugins under `./external_plugins` and the program will detect and load it after all official plugins.~~
+This feature has been disabled temporarily due to routing updates.

 **Upgrade Plugin**
 *A plugin loaded to upgrade existing data to latest version, mainly used when database structure is updated*